WebAssembly/spec/spectec/README.md

 * recursion analysis,
 * type checking for the EL,
 * elaboration from EL into IL,
-* type checking for the EL.
+* type checking for the EL,
+* splicing expressions and definitions into files.

 Lowering from EL into IL infers additional information and makes it explicit in the representation: